Program Major (Specialisation) Areas

 Computing infrastructure which encompasses among others computers, embedded systems, security technologies and Internet technology, represents the focal point of the 21st century.
 In line with the advancement in this field, it has steered the country to be more resilient in economy, progressive in increasing productivities and aggressive in enhancing the quality of the country’s well-being.
 This major will address demand in computing professionals who are able to explore technical knowledge and skills that are needed by the industry as key players in pioneering ideas and technological advancements in related fields.

 In this major, the essentials of the emerging technological architecture are covered from computer hardware to design and implementation of computer languages, modern operating systems and networks.
 Students will also be introduced to creating, developing and implementing algorithms, scheduling and optimisation in distributed and cloud computing as well as information security.
-Students may then pursue their specific interests in either Embedded Systems or Information Security & Assurance.
+Students may then pursue their specific interests in either Net-Centric Computing & Embedded Systems or Cybersecurity.

 Ultimately, graduates majoring in Computing Infrastructure will be able to: